 As a note, wave superposition can also be called “wave interference”—waves intercepting each other and either reinforcing each other or canceling each other.

 Diffraction occurs when waves bend around obstructions.
 For example, light waves can travel through a slit in a barrier and, then, when “set free” on the other side, bend and fill the space.
-(See accompanying image.)
-Sound waves can bend around corners of a building.
+(See accompanying image to the left.)
+For example, sound waves can bend around corners of a building.
 Thus, we can hear sounds that come from around a corner.
-Water waves can bend around a boat.
+As another example, water waves can bend around a boat.

 Not all superpositions of waves form diffraction patterns.
 The waves must have similar frequencies and amplitudes among other requirements.